Judge

-A judge is a person who presides over court proceedings, either alone or as a part of a judicial panel.
+A judge is a public official who presides over court proceedings, either alone or as a part of a judicial panel.
 In an adversarial system, the judge hears all the witnesses and any other evidence presented by the barristers or solicitors of the case, assesses the credibility and arguments of the parties, and then issues a ruling in the case based on their interpretation of the law and their own personal judgment.
 A judge is expected to conduct the trial impartially and, typically, in an open court.

 The powers, functions, method of appointment, discipline, and training of judges vary widely across different jurisdictions.
 In some jurisdictions, the judge's powers may be shared with a jury.
 In inquisitorial systems of criminal investigation, a judge might also be an examining magistrate.
 The presiding judge ensures that all court proceedings are lawful and orderly.

 Powers and functions

 The ultimate task of a judge is to settle a legal dispute in a final and publicly lawful manner in agreement with substantial partialities.
 Judges exercise significant governmental power.
-They can order police, military, or judicial officials to carry out searches, arrests, imprisonments, garnishments, detentions, seizures, deportations, and similar actions.
-However, judges also supervise trial procedures to ensure consistency and impartiality and to prevent arbitrariness.
-A judge’s powers are checked by higher courts, such as courts of appeal and supreme courts.
+Depending on their position and jurisdiction, they may be able to order police, military, or judicial officials to carry out searches, arrests, imprisonments, executions, garnishments, detentions, seizures, deportations, and similar actions.
+However, judges also supervise trial procedures to ensure consistency and impartiality and to reduce arbitrariness.
+A judge's powers are checked by higher courts, such as courts of appeal and supreme courts.

-The court usually has three main legally trained court officials: the judge, the prosecutor and the defence attorney.
+A criminal court usually has three main legally trained court officials: the judge, the prosecutor and the defence attorney.
 The role of a judge can vary between legal systems.
 In an adversarial system (common law), as in effect in the U.S. and England, the judge functions as an impartial referee, mainly ensuring correct procedure, while the prosecution and the defense present their case to a jury, often selected from common citizens.
 The main factfinder is the jury, and the judge will then finalize sentencing.
 Nevertheless, in smaller cases judges can issue summary judgments without proceeding to a jury trial.
 In an inquisitorial system (civil law), as in effect in continental Europe, there is no jury and the main factfinder is the judge, who will do the presiding, judging and sentencing on their own.
 As such, the judge is expected to apply the law directly, as in the French expression Le juge est la bouche de la loi ("The judge is the mouth of the law").
 Furthermore, in some systems even investigations may be conducted by the judge, functioning as an examining magistrate.

 Judges may work alone in smaller cases, but in criminal, family and other significant cases, they work in a panel.
 In some civil law systems, this panel may include lay judges.
 Unlike professional judges, lay judges are not legally trained, but unlike jurors, lay judges are usually volunteers and may be politically appointed.
 Judges are often assisted by law clerks, referendaries and notaries in legal cases and by bailiffs or similar with security.